Voyant Beauty Supplier Terms & Conditions

 (g) Supplier and all employees and agents involved in the manufacturing, processing or delivery of the Products shall strictly adhere to all applicable federal, state and local laws, regulations and prohibitions of the United States, its territories and all countries in which the Products are produced or delivered with respect to the operation of their production facilities and their other business and labor practices;

-(h) neither Supplier nor its principals (owners/senior officials) are debarred or suspended from U.S. Government procurement programs under the rules prescribed at Title 48 of the Code of Federal Regulations, Subpart 9.4 (48 C.F.R. §§ 9.400-9.409), and Supplier shall promptly (within 15 days) notify Buyer of any change in this status, including Supplier’s receipt of any notice proposing Supplier for debarment or suspension from U.S. Government procurement programs.
+(h) neither Supplier nor its principals (owners/senior officials) are debarred or suspended from U.S. Government sourcing programs under the rules prescribed at Title 48 of the Code of Federal Regulations, Subpart 9.4 (48 C.F.R. §§ 9.400-9.409), and Supplier shall promptly (within 15 days) notify Buyer of any change in this status, including Supplier’s receipt of any notice proposing Supplier for debarment or suspension from U.S. Government sourcing programs.
 The provisions of Title 41 of the Code of Federal Regulations, Chapter 60 (41CFR §§ 60-1, 60-2, 60-3, 60-250, 60-300, 60-741) are incorporated herein by reference, as applicable;

 (i) Supplier has obtained any and all licenses, permits, and authority necessary or required to perform its obligations to Buyer and has paid all fees and charges with reference thereto; that it is in good standing with all governmental bodies or agencies; that it will take such steps and perform such acts as may be necessary to retain such good standing; that it is free and has full right and authority to enter into this Agreement and to perform all of its obligations to Buyer; and that it has performed all acts and taken all steps necessary to authorize the execution of the Specific Terms; and

 (j) all Products produced by Supplier shall be provided to Buyer with free and clear title, subject to no liens or other rights or interests of third parties.